 Multiple media outlets and job adverts in trade publications were used to publicise our search for tenants.
 We filtered out, at the earliest stage, candidates whose ambition or knowledge falls short of what is necessary to achieve a sustainable turnover.
 We also filtered out candidates who lacked the incoming capital which is vital for setup and cashflow, and in particular we looked to identify candidates whose own vision for The Bell most closely aligns with the vision of the MCBS.
-That vision can be found here Vision Brochure and Vision Document.
-Candidates were required to present a formal business plan showing financial forecasts and describing how they would run the pub and interact with the community.
+That vision can be found here Vision Document.
 Informal and formal interviews were held and responding to feedback at the last A.M.M. candidates were also required to show examples of their culinary skills.

 The committee of the Mortimer Community Benefit Society were impressed by the knowledge, friendliness, enthusiasm and ideas presented by the successful candidates.
 They demonstrated a flexible, sustainable and collaborative approach to this partnership and to working with the community.

 How does the Society intend to repay the short-term loans used to buy the pub and secure additional funding going forward?

 We initially accepted some £100k in short term loans at 0% interest which assisted us in buying the pub when combined with the circa £234k provided by share capital.
 Of these mostly personal loans £80k have since been repaid and the Society’s overall debt has been reduced to £85k.

 Repayment of the short-term loans and securing additional investment to develop the pub is being supported by a combination of the following:

 • Increasing share capital

 • Securing additional grants or loans